HadrienVACHER/Sociodemographic_debiasing_influence_on_fake_news_detection/README.md

 ---

+## Description

+This project aims to explore debiasing techniques of encoder models and to study their influence on fake news detection.
+Firstly, students are expected to understand how an encoder model, such as BERT, works.
+They will first fine-tune a classifier on a fake news detection task and observe its performance.
+Secondly, the students will study some well-known encoder debiasing techniques regarding discriminatory attributes (e.g. race, gender, socioeconomic status, . . . ) and implement them.
+The debiased models will be evaluated on the fake news detection task, and the students will interpret the results depending on the debiasing technique.

+---

 ## Objectives
 - Understand encoder-based models (BERT) and fine-tune them for fake-news detection.
 - Implement encoder debiasing techniques addressing protected / sociodemographic attributes.